nodedge/nodedge/docs/tutorials.md

 ## Create a worksheet

-> A worksheet is a window that contains one or multiple subplots where you can plot signals.
+> A worksheet is a window that contains one or multiple subplots where you can plot variables.
 > To create a worksheet:
 >
 > * Click on `File` > `Create worksheet` in the Menu bar, or